 The policies of the sponsor concerning additions, deletions and substitutions of the reference asset constituent stocks and the manner in which the sponsor takes account of certain changes affecting those reference asset constituent stocks may adversely affect the level of the reference asset.
 The policies of the sponsor with respect to the calculation of the reference asset could also adversely affect the level of the reference asset.
-The sponsor may discontinue or suspend calculation of dissemination of the reference asset.
-Any such actions could have a material adverse effect on the value of the notes.
+The sponsor may discontinue or suspend calculation or dissemination of the reference asset.
+Any such actions could have a material adverse effect on the value of, and any amount payable on, the notes.